eth-cscs/alps-gh200-reproducers/stuck-node-on-io/README.md

 Jobs run on the ML Platform vCluster Clariden were observed to hang when the slurm job time limit expired or the job was cancelled.
-Slurm would report the ndoes stuck in the COMPLETING state.
+Slurm would report the nodes stuck in the COMPLETING state.

 A python tokenizing script was observed to consistently cause this problem.
-Further investigation has found that writes from Python are buffered.
-The buffer size is a multiple of what python thinks is the block size of the file system and does appear to grow in response to the size of data written at once.
+Further investigation found that writes from Python are buffered.
+The buffer size is a multiple of what python thinks is the block size of the file system and appears to grow in response to the size of data written at once.

 As of 16-Jan-2025 on capstor and iopsstor this value is